woolfel/createmlbench/results/README.md

 |64      |56                |5.4            |1.272 |
 |128     |170               |12             |1.186 |

-* memory pressure - light
+* Footnote: memory pressure for 128 batch size was light, but it didn't need swap